linuss/django101/README.md

 A Django template is in many ways very similar to a regular HTML file.
 The difference is that you can add special Django-specific tags and keywords to help you.
 This is often useful to embed data retrieved from the database on the page you're returning.

-To create our first template issue the following command in the `django101/social` directory:
+To create our first template create the `templates/social` folder inside the social app directory.
+For linux-based systems issue the following command in the `django101/social` directory:
 ```bash
 $ mkdir -p templates/social
 ```